gvolpe/gvolpe.github.io/_posts/2024-09-15-nixos-server.md

 In their latest blog post [Hands-on NixOS servers](https://garnix.io/blog/hosting-nixos), they explain all the necessary steps to deploy your own server, so I won't repeat things over.
 Furthermore, there's [official documentation](https://garnix.io/docs/hosting).

-Instead, I will explain how I used this opportunity to set up a web analytics server for this website.
+Instead, I will explain how I used this opportunity to set up a web analytics server for this blog.

 ## Web Analytics

-I looked into the different open-source solutions that allow self-hosting, and ended up choosing [Plausible](https://plausible.io/), briefly defined as follows:
+I first looked into the different open-source solutions that allow self-hosting, and ended up choosing [Plausible](https://plausible.io/), briefly defined as follows:

 > Plausible is intuitive, lightweight and open source web analytics.
 No cookies and fully compliant with GDPR, CCPA and PECR.
 Made and hosted in the EU, powered by European-owned cloud infrastructure 🇪🇺